 - Are you going into any treatment because of conditions related to your weight?

-- Do you have problems in performing basic activities because of your fitness level?
+- Do you have problems in performing essential activities because of your fitness level?

 - Can you say your intake is in line with the amount of activity you perform on a daily basis?

-At the end of day, right before going to bed:
+At the end of the day, before going to bed:

 - Are you tired but your mind is still spinning around?

 - Do you try to do one thing or two to catch up with deadlines?

 - Does your body hurt for spending most of the day in the same position?

 Does knowing in your mind that you should be doing more to improve your fitness level makes you feel: